• Skip to Content

 Program Changes

 Students are expected to complete the degree program they entered based on the review by the Admissions & Credentials Committee at the time of acceptance to the program.
 In rare instances, students may request changes between the MHS and ScM degree programs only.
 It is the student’s responsibility to meet with the current adviser and the co-directors of the intended program prior to the request and to obtain the signatures signifying endorsements prior to submission to the Admissions & Credentials Committee.
-Transfers from the MHS or SCM to the PhD program are not permitted.
+Transfers from either the MHS or SCM to the PhD program are not permitted.
 Students enrolled in our master's programs must complete their degree requirements prior to enrolling in the PhD program.

 Track Changes